stoplightio/spectral/docs/guides/4-custom-rulesets.md

 # Rulesets

-Spectral comes with two rulesets built-in: [OpenAPI](../reference/openapi-rules.md) and [AsyncAPI](../reference/asyncapi-rules.md).
+Spectral comes with three rulesets built-in: [OpenAPI](../reference/openapi-rules.md), [AsyncAPI](../reference/asyncapi-rules.md), and [Arazzo](../reference/arazzo-rules.md).
 They're good starting points, but the true power of Spectral comes with customizing and creating a ruleset that fits your project or organization.
 Creating a ruleset can help you and your team improve your API design and API development process, and help you create better APIs.

 Let's look through the keywords that make up a ruleset, so you can learn how to tweak a distributed ruleset to work for you, or make your own ruleset from scratch to power your organizations [API Style Guide](https://stoplight.io/api-style-guides-guidelines-and-best-practices/?utm_source=github&utm_medium=spectral&utm_campaign=docs).